roleup/app-documentation-templates/integration-guide-template.md

 4. All of your users and teams within PagerDuty will automatically sync into RoleUp when the integration is created, and will continue to sync periodically afterwards.
 5. In the **Identities** section of RoleUp, the PagerDuty users will be automatically merged into Identities with accounts that share the same email.
 6. If you have more than one PagerDuty subdomain to add, you can repeat the above process for any additional subdomains.

-### Notes
-- PagerDuty team and role management is not currently supported via RoleUp, but will be added in the future.

 # How to Uninstall